mu-eid/store-backend-api/README.md

 **NOTES:**

--   Please refer to [REQUIRMENTS.md](REQUIREMENTS.md) to check the available **API routes** and **database schema**.
+-   Please refer to [REQUIRMENTS.md](REQUIREMENTS.md) to check the implemented **API routes** and **database schema**.
--   Although you can use _db-migrate_ command to do database migrations manually, I chose to make it be done **programmatically** using the _db-migrate javascript API_, that way it is more convenient for the application user to start and test the API.
+-   Although you can use _db-migrate_ command to do database migrations manually, I chose to make it happen **programmatically** using the _db-migrate javascript API_, therefore every time you run:

+    -   npm test
+    -   npm start
+    -   npm run serve

+    this will _automatically_ pick and apply database migrations.

 ## How to use the API?